catalyst-cooperative/open-energy-data-for-all/episodes/assumptions.md

 Which passes with little fanfare.

-This is somewhat divorced from its context for clarity.
+It is important to include plenty of context in the assert message.
-When you put this kind of assertion in a long data transformation pipeline, it can help you shed light on where things are going wrong.
+A good assert message sheds light on where things are going wrong, even when it is buried in a long data transformation pipeline.

 We'll practice this skill in a bit, after we talk about which assumptions might be good to practice with.